Nevada’s highways lead to some of the most incredible destinations in the entire world.

 Recommended time to spend at Lake Meade: One day

-Get away from the desert’s arid landscape and into a day spent enjoying all sorts of water activities by driving to Lake Mead Recreational Area.
-Created by Hoover Dam, the largest manmade reservoir in the United States, this lake close to las Vegas is one of the most popular destinations in entire Nevada.
+Get away from the desert’s arid landscape and into a day spent enjoying all sorts of water activities by driving to Lake Mead National Recreational Area.
+Created by Hoover Dam, the largest manmade reservoir in the United States, this lake close to Las Vegas is one of the most popular destinations in entire Nevada.

 During your visit, you can partake in all sorts of water activities, including swimming, boating, kayaking, canoeing, or just sunbathing at the beach!